TrezorHannes/vps-lnbits/README.md

 ### 11) LND Node: provide your VPS LNBits instance read / write access to your LND Wallet
 Another tricky piece is to respect the excellent security feats the LND engineering team has implemented.
 Since we don't want to rely on a custodial wallet provider, which would be super easy to add into LNBits, we have some more tinkering to do.
-Follow along to basically provide two things to your VPS from your LND Node:
+Follow along to basically provide two things to your VPS from your LND Node.

+**Note of warning again**: Both of those files are highly sensitive.
+Don't show them to anyone, don't transfer them via Email, just follow the secure channel below and you should be fine, as long you keep the security barriers installed in [Section "Secure"](https://github.com/TrezorHannes/vps-lnbits/edit/main/README.md#secure) intact.

- a) your tls.cert.
-Only with this, your VPS is going to be allowed to leverage your LND Wallet via Rest-API
+1) your tls.cert.
+Only with this, your VPS is going to be allowed to leverage your LND Wallet via Rest-API `

- b) your admin.macaroon.
+3) your admin.macaroon.
 Only with that, your VPS can send and receive payments

 ### 12) VPS: Customize and configure LNBits to connect to your LNDRestWallet